ajhudson/nx-demo/README.md

 This tutorial is based from NX's [integrated monorepo tutorial](https://nx.dev/getting-started/tutorials/integrated-repo-tutorial).

 [pnpm](https://pnpm.io/) will be used as the package manager.
-In the tutorial steps below, you could substitute `pnpm <command>` with [pnpm dlx](https://pnpm.io/cli/dlx) to hotload a package without installing it, so it's the equivalent of NPM's `npx` commad.
+In the tutorial steps below, you could substitute `pnpm <command>` with [pnpm dlx](https://pnpm.io/cli/dlx) to hotload a package without installing it, so it's the equivalent of NPM's `npx` command.

+When following this tutorial, ensure it is in a folder which has been initialised as a git repo.

 1. Install PNPM by running a Powershell terminal `iwr https://get.pnpm.io/install.ps1 -useb | iex`